 What does a trade war mean?
 A trade war is an implementation of increased (or sometimes decreased) tariffs or quota restrictions with the goal to damage another country’s trade.
 However, in the case of the Wilson-Gorman Tariff Act of 1894, reduced tariffs were enacted to try to influence other countries to do the same.

-Trade wars can exasperate when the associated country tries to fight back using similar techniques regarding trade restrictions or tariff changes.
+These conflicts escalate when the associated country tries to fight back using similar techniques regarding trade restrictions or tariff changes.

 However, you can be the judge and decide for yourself if any trade war in history has had benefits – whether that be during or after the fact.